Allowissadula

 Allowissadula is a genus of flowering plants in the mallow family Malvaceae.
 They are known commonly as false Indianmallows.
-They are native to the United States and Mexico.
+They are native to Mexico and the south-central United States (Texas and New Mexico).

 Plants of the genus are subshrubs with hairy foliage and flowers each having a calyx six to fourteen millimeters in length, five styles and five carpels.
 The fruit is a schizocarp.

-There are about 9 species.
-Species include: